toviszsolt/react-scrollspy/README.md

 ## Compatibility

-A component depends on the following functions or classes, which define its compatibility.
+The component depends on the following functions or classes, which define its compatibility.

 - Scroll methods on elements (scroll, scrollTo, scrollBy):
   [supported browsers](https://caniuse.com/element-scroll-methods)